 Jaw surgery is uncomfortable for the first few days after surgery, but because the results of the treatment are very satisfactory, the advantage of surgery worth the trouble.

-3- Can I receive corrective jaw surgery without orthodontics?
+3- May I receive corrective jaw surgery without orthodontics?

-Orthodontic treatment is almost always needed.
+Orthodontic treatment is in nearly all scenarios necessary.
 When the jaws are in the wrong position, the teeth naturally compensate for the skeletal problem.
 The teeth are tilted to reduce the position of the defective skeleton.
 Prior to surgery, the orthodontist should move the teeth to a position where the jaws are properly aligned.

 4- What foods should the patient avoid after jaw surgery?